-NNU's cultural competency program is designed to increase the student's set of cognitive, affective, and behavioral skills and characteristics that support effective and appropriate interaction in a variety of cultural contexts.
+NNU's cultural competency program is designed to increase the student's cognitive, affective, and behavioral skills and characteristics that support effective and appropriate interaction in a variety of cultural contexts.

-Each student must meet the University's General Education Cultural Competency Requirement while attending NNU.
+Each undergraduate student must meet the University's General Education Cultural Competency requirement while attending NNU.
 This is achieved through designated coursework or by participating in an international study program outlined in the Study Abroad Section of the NNU Undergraduate Catalog.
-Students who grew up in a multi-cultural/multi-lingual home or lived overseas may request to have their life experience considered as fulfilling part or all of the Cultural Competency requirement.
+Students who grew up in a multi-cultural/multi-lingual home or lived overseas may request to have their life experience considered as fulfilling the Cultural Competency requirement.

 Cultural Competency (CC) courses must meet five outcomes from either Section I or Section II.

 Cultural Competency Experience (CE) courses must meet three outcomes from Section II and two additional outcomes from either section I or II.

 Section I: Cultural Competency (CC) course outcomes

 Section II: Cultural Competency Experience (CE) course outcomes